Last Updated on May 16, 2023 by Matt

 Main headlights

-This is the most important type of light in an electric scooter.
-Technically, it is the only type of light that you must have in order to ride at night, or when it’s not too bright but you’re riding at faster speeds (you need some form of rear lighting for safety and legal reasons, but they don’t really help you with your riding process per se).
+Technically, it is the only type of light that you must have to ride at night, or when it’s not too bright but you’re riding at faster speeds (you need some form of rear lighting for safety and legal reasons, but they don’t help you with your riding process per se).

 The main headlight or headlights are the most common type of electric scooter light.
 If a scooter has one type of light, it will be the main headlight.
 Most scooters with headlights will have one, but some models will have two or even four front lights.